River Raisin National Battlefield Park: Recent history

-The River Raisin Battlefield Site was listed as a Michigan Historic Site on February 18, 1956, although the exact date at which the park was first organized is unknown.
-The location of the site is bounded by North Dixie Highway, the River Raisin, Detroit Avenue, and Mason Run Creek.
-The Battle of Frenchtown is so named because it took place in and surrounding the Frenchtown Settlement (1784), on the River Raisin's north bank and within the present-day city limits of Monroe.
-The area of conflict extended during the three days of battle several miles to the north and south of the current park site.
-After the battles, Frenchtown was gradually abandoned and the present-day city of Monroe developed from its downtown site 1.5 miles west and on the opposite bank of the River Raisin.
-The current park area encompasses some 40 acres (16 ha) of undeveloped land on Monroe's east side approximately one-quarter mile (0.4 km) west of Interstate 75.
-The area contains houses on the outer fringe along East Elm Avenue, and much of the area is occupied by urban development.
+The River Raisin Battlefield Site was listed as a Michigan Historic Site on February 18, 1956, although the exact date at which a park was first organized is unknown.
+The site is bounded by the North Dixie Highway, the River Raisin, Detroit Avenue, and Mason Run Creek.
+The Battle of Frenchtown is so named because it took place in and around the Frenchtown Settlement (1784) on the north side of the River Raisin and within the present-day city limits of Monroe.
+The battles extended a few miles to the north and south of the current park site.
+Frenchtown was gradually abandoned after the battle.
+The present-day city of Monroe developed from its downtown core 1.5 miles to the west on the opposite side of the River Raisin.
+The current park area encompasses some 40 acres (16 ha) on Monroe's east side approximately 440 yards west of Interstate 75.
 The River Raisin Paper Company built a large paper mill on the site around 1911, which operated under multiple owners until 1995.

 The site was recognized nationally when it was added to the National Register of Historic Places on December 10, 1982.
 It was officially listed as the River Raisin Battlefield Site (20MR227).
-In July 1990, the Monroe County Historic Commission and the Monroe County Historic Society opened the River Raisin Battlefield Visitor Center within the site at 1403 East Elm Avenue.
+In July 1990, the Monroe County Historic Commission and the Monroe County Historic Society opened the River Raisin Battlefield Visitor Center at 1403 East Elm Avenue.
 The museum contains a few relics from the original battle that were discovered during archeological investigations.
-The park holds a memorial service every January to commemorate all the soldiers who fought in the Battle of Frenchtown, including the British and Indian soldiers who were allied against the Americans.
+The park hosts a memorial service every January to commemorate the soldiers who fought in the Battle of Frenchtown, including the British and their Indigenous allies.

-Expansion to the present-day park boundaries commenced in 1995 with closure of the paper mill, at which time the City of Monroe organized efforts to restore the entire battlefield site.
-The city, Historical Society, and property owner negotiated, acquired and facilitated clean up the former paper mill property and adjacent landfill area for future donation to the park service.
-In addition they transferred a large expanse of wetlands marsh to the State of Michigan for expansion of the adjacent Sterling State Park.
+Expansion to the present-day park boundaries commenced in 1995 with the closure of the paper mill, at which time the City of Monroe organized efforts to restore the entire battlefield site.
+The city, the Monroe County Historical Society, and the property owner negotiated, acquired and facilitated the cleanup of the former paper mill property and adjacent landfill area for future donation to the park service.
+In addition they transferred a large expanse of wetlands to the State of Michigan for expansion of the adjacent Sterling State Park.
 Acquisitions were complete by 2006, the paper mill was demolished by 2009, the cleanup finished in 2010, and land transfers were completed in 2011.